Pisa, Greece

+Pisa (Πῖσα) is a village situated 2.15 km to the east of Olympia, Greece, located on the northwest side of the Peloponnesus peninsula.
+Currently it is not politically independent but it is a community of the municipality of Ancient Olympia, in the regional unit of Elis.

 Modern Pisa is the putative location of ancient Pisa.
 Greek history tells of a contention between Olympia, Pisa, and Elis, a village of ancient Elis, for supremacy of the region and management of the sacred precinct.
 The existence of an ancient district called Pisatis (ἡ Πισᾶτις), which included 8 villages over half of modern Elis, is indicated by many ancient authors.
 Such a political unit is certain for the 4th century BC.
 The tradition of an earlier unit is not an unreasonable one.
 Eventually Olympia was victorious in the contention and Pisa became part of Olympia rather than vice versa.

 Pisatis area

 The current location thought to be Pisa is about 1km east of Olympia.

 A confederacy of eight states apparently existed in Pisatis, of which, besides Pisa, the following names are recorded: Salmone, Heracleia, Harpinna, Cycesium, and Dyspontium.
 The celebration of the festival of Zeus at Olympia had originally belonged to the Pisatans, in the neighbourhood of whose city Olympia was situated.